gocardless/stubby/README.md

 # Stubby

 ## Continuous Integration
  Currently this project is tested in Circle CI v1 which is past it's sunset and could be switched off at any time.
 There are currently no plans to migrate this project as no major changes are being made, and no plans to support this longer term.
-If you plan on making major changes to this project I recommend you migrate it to use Circle CI V2 first.
+If you plan on making major changes to this project we recommend you migrate it to use Circle CI V2 first.

 ### AJAX Testing Stub Library